rmosolgo/graphql-ruby/guides/schema/dynamic_types.md

 ### Using `.enum_values(context)`

-Alternatively, you can implement `def self.enum_values(context)` in your enum types to return an Array of {{ "GraphQL::Schema::EnumValue" | api_doc }}s.
+Alternatively, you can implement `def self.enum_values(context)` in your enum types to return an Array of [GraphQL::Schema::EnumValue](rdoc-ref:GraphQL::Schema::EnumValue)s.
 For example, to return a dynamic set of enum values:

 ```ruby
 class ProjectStatus < Types::BaseEnum